What Exactly Is Disorderly Conduct?

 When an incident of domestic violence is reported, the alleged abuser is generally taken to jail and put under a 72-hour no-contact order with the other party.
 The defendant may post bail the same day he or she is arrested.
 Domestic violence can be charged as either a misdemeanor or a felony.
 How an offense is charged determines the penalties a defendant faces, which could be up to 15 years in prison and a fine of $50,000 if the offense is charged as a Class E felony.

 If you have been charged with criminal disorderly conduct, defend your case by working with an experienced Appleton lawyer.
-Contact our team through our online intake form or call us at 920-202-8872 today to set up your initial consultation in our office, during which we can answer the questions you have and work with you to start developing your legal defense strategy.
+Contact our team through our online intake form or call us at 920-202-8872 today to set up your initial consultation in our office.
+We will answer the questions you have and work with you to start developing your legal defense strategy.
 Do not wait to get started – give us a call today.